Kushal-kothari/klang/README.md

-# xlang
+# klang

 --------------------------------------------------------------------------------

 # What Is It?

-xlang is an high level language compiler based on Linux platform that emits Netwide Assembler(NASM) x86 assembly.
+klang is an high level language compiler based on Linux platform that emits Netwide Assembler(NASM) x86 assembly.
 You can develop simple programs as well as low-level applications such as writing OS components.

 # What Can It Do?

-Through xlang, users can write programs according to the syntax of the language provided in Grammar and produce Intel x86 assembly language.
+Through klang, users can write programs according to the syntax of the language provided in Grammar and produce Intel x86 assembly language.

 Simplifying the generated assembly by backend of the compiler that can be understand by anyone